Poulpes/onboarding/README.md

 We've been trying some other tools (GitHub issues, Jira, etc.) but Trello feels the more practical/convenient/simple to collaborate on each project and to onboard client in the project management process.

 #### Slack
 We use Slack... a lot.
 You'll be invited to join our slack: https://les-poulpes.slack.com/ with your *@poulpe.co* address.
-Be sure to download the
+Be sure to download the Desktop App (https://slack.com/intl/fr-fr/downloads/osx) and setup your profiles with your B&W profile picture (see before_action ☝️)

 #### Email